 Life Insurance Companies Usually have a Poor Definition of Disability

-The problem or issue with most of the waivers of premium from the various life insurance companies is that the definition of what is a disability is not very good.
-A typical waiver will read that a disability is defined as not being able to do all the duties of your occupation, and not being able to do any other occupation that you are reasonably suited to.
-That means that if you are a professional in the oil and gas industry who has a disability, you may not get paid if you could still work as a clerk in a store.
-Also most waiver of premium riders stop paying benefits at age 65.
+Life insurance companies often have a problem with their waivers of premium.
+The issue lies in the definition of disability, which is often not very good when you want to claim.
+Typically, a waiver will state that you’re disabled when you can no longer perform all duties of your occupation and are not capable of doing any other job that suits you.
+This means that if you’re a professional in the oil and gas industry who is disabled, you won’t receive payment if you can work as a clerk in a store.
+Furthermore, most waiver of premium riders stop paying at age 65.

-It is often better to cover the cost of your life insurance premium in case of disability – with your disability insurance policy.
-That is because you may have a much more liberal definition of disability in your disability insurance plan.
-For example a personal disability insurance policy may pay for both partial and total disabilities.
-You would be covered if you cannot do your own occupation, as opposed to only being covered if you couldn’t do any occupation.
+A better decision could be to cover the cost of your life insurance premium in case of disability with your disability insurance policy.
+This is because your disability insurance plan offers a much more liberal definition of disability.
+For instance, a personal disability insurance policy may pay for both partial and total disabilities.
+You would be covered if you couldn’t perform your own occupation, unlike only being covered if you couldn’t do any occupation.